Tshechan/MSDS696_X70_Data-Science-Practicum-II/README.md

 **5. Model Approach**

 For the analysis, we have done simple EDA based approach to answer the business questions as well as used time series ARIMA model for predicting the crime.
+Univariate time series modeling is used to forecast reported crime in Los Angeles to determine crime trends in LA.
+Working with AR, MA, ARMA, and SARIMA models we determined the best fit with the lowest AIC score.
+Then evaluated our best model, a SARIMA model, using RMSE and AIC.
+The final model had an RMSE of 24.66.
 **6. Conclusion**